sahithi-rv/donkey_kong/DonkeyKong/README.txt

 ******************DONKEY KONG******************

-to play the game , run:
+To play the game, run:
 python startgame.py

-in the current directory
+In the current directory

 CONTROLS
-left and right arrow keys -- to move horizontally up and down arrow keys to climb the ladder space bar -- jump q or x -- quit
+Left and right arrow keys -- to move horizontally
+Up and down arrow keys to climb the ladder
+Space bar -- jump
+q or x -- quit

 Collect as many coins as you can and save the princess :)

 (PHASE 2)
 Testing:

-the folder tests has the file test_board.py which has test cases for the game.
+The folder tests has the file test_board.py which has test cases for the game.
 It also has a conftest.py configuration file.

-for testing using py.test:
+For testing using py.test:
 run : py.test tests

-for testing using tox:
+For testing using tox:
 run : sudo tox tests